crs166/CS1632_Fall2021/exercises/Supplement4/README.md

 https://about.gitlab.com/pricing/#why-do-i-need-to-enter-credit-debit-card-details-for-free-pipeline-minutes.
 It is still free up to 400 CI/CD minutes, which is more than enough for this exercise, but the credit card info is still needed to prevent cryptocurrency miners from abusing cloud resources according to GitLab.
-If you are an old user, like I am, you wouldn't need to provide this information.
+In order to find out if you need the credit card info, go to `CI/CD > Pipelines` after having forked the Part 1 repository and try clicking on `Run pipeline`.
+It will ask you for the info at that point.
+If you are an old user, like I am, you wouldn't need to provide it and the pipeline will just run.

 1. Install Python 3.9 from https://www.python.org/downloads/ (any version 3.9.*
    should work) After installing Python, running `python -V` should give you the